 REGULATIONS FOR 'NATIONAL' MA IN EDUCATION (WALES)

 1. Structure of the National Programme

-1.1 The National Programme is part-time only, consisting of modules totalling 180 credits at Level 7 of the FHEQ, with 120 credits of taught modules (including any RPL credits) and a Dissertation, worth 60 credits Students who successfully complete the National Programme will be eligible for the award of the 'National' MA in Education (Wales).
+1.1 The National Programme is part-time only, consisting of modules totalling who successfully complete the National Programme will be eligible for the award of the 'National' MA in Education (Wales).